vishruthb/notes/content/Computer Systems/Operating Systems/🧍🏼‍♂️Threads.md

 - Windows: threads
 - POSIX Threads: pthreads
 OS manages threads and processes:
-- All thread oeprations are implemented in the kernel
+- All thread operations are implemented in the kernel
 - OS schedules all the threads in the system

+Makes concurrency much cheaper than processes, much less state to allocate and initialize.
 ## User and Kernel Stacks
 |                  |                  |                                                            |
 | ---------------- | ---------------- | ---------------------------------------------------------- |